Mathnerd314/stroscot/docs/Commentary/Checklist.rst

     optimization -> function
   }

-Graphviz has chosen "function" as the root paradigm.
+Graphviz has chosen "function" as the central paradigm.
 This agrees well with experience.
 Quoting `Spivak <https://www.google.com/books/edition/Calculus/7JKVu_9InRUC?hl=en&gbpv=1&bsq=central%20objects>`__, "the most important concept in all of mathematics is that of a function - in almost every branch of modern mathematics functions turn out to be the central objects of investigation."
 Looking closer, function is part of an SCC ``function, relation, set, boolean, constraint, optimization``.
-Although lambdas naturally express functions, the mathematical notion of function is broader than just lambdas, and can be specified as a logical relation using a predicate.
+Although lambdas provide a natural way to express many functions, the mathematical notion of function is broader than just lambdas - some mathematically definable functions have no efficient/constructive algorithm and are instead specified as a logical relation or optimization predicate.
 So we need constraint logic programming as well to get the full notion of "function".
 Hence the ultimate paradigm is functional logic programming.
+Thus, Stroscot is at its core designed to be a functional logic programming language, but with support for many other programming paradigms implemented via the embeddings described above.

 Principles
 ==========

 Paradigms are vague and only express common patterns or features; they cannot be used to determine the specific design of those features.
 So instead we have principles.
+What are these principles actually useful for?
+Mainly wasting time.
+Practical decisions are are made by judging pros and cons and these general principles are hard to apply.

 * Immature poets imitate; mature poets steal; bad poets deface what they take, and good poets make it into something better, or at least something different.
 The good poet welds his theft into a whole of feeling which is unique, utterly different than that from which it is torn.
 (T. S. Eliot)
 * Make the irreducible basic elements as simple and as few as possible without having to surrender the adequate representation of a single datum of experience.
 (Albert Einstein)
 * Write a prototype implementation.
 Conduct an A* search through the possible solutions, stopping early if the potential solution is clearly worse than the prototype.
 Periodically take the best solution out of all discovered so far and implement it as the new prototype. (`Branch and bound <https://en.wikipedia.org/wiki/Branch_and_bound>`__)
 * Never finished, never complete, but tracking the progress of technology (Lennart Poettering)
-* Productivity is being able to do things that you were never able to do before. (attributed to Franz Kafka, maybe Jim Manzi)
+* Design to do the hard things every day.
+Take all the common daily tasks considered to be painful and hard, and figure out a design that will allow each task to be accomplished efficiently in a few seconds of actual work.
+It is unacceptable to require detailed pre-planning or coordination for each task.
+The biggest overheads should be testing the result and writing documentation.
+(Linus on `why Git works so well <https://web.archive.org/web/20170920135205/https://www.linuxfoundation.org/blog/10-years-of-git-an-interview-with-git-creator-linus-torvalds/>`__)
 * As size and complexity increase, architectural design dominates materials.
 Create durable, non-leaky, beautiful interfaces. (`VPRI <http://www.vpri.org/pdf/tr2011004_steps11.pdf>`__, `John Regehr <https://blog.regehr.org/archives/666>`__)
 * If it isn't documented, it doesn't exist (Coding Horror).
 Corollary: There is no undefined behavior, only undocumented behavior.
 * Take a list of items.
 Imagine a specific walk through a familiar place.
 List distinctive features of the route.
 Combine each feature with an item to form new outrageous/memorable images.
 (Memory palace)
 * People prefer a middle level of complexity: too simple and we are bored, too complex and we are confused.
 Moreover, the ideal level of complexity is a moving target, because the more expert we become at any subject, the more complexity we prefer.
 (Donald Norman)
 * Better depends on your goodness metric (`Jim Waldo <http://web.archive.org/web/20210325222034/https://www.artima.com/weblogs/viewpost.jsp?thread=24807>`__)
 * The shorter the [edit-test] cycle, the happier the programmer. (`Yue Yao <https://tripack45.github.io/2018/11/03/edit-compile-run/>`__)

+  Per `here <https://web.archive.org/web/20060213015737/http://blogs.msdn.com/peterhal/archive/2006/01/04/509302.aspx>`__, the cycle time can be broken down into 70% Understanding Code, 25% Modifying Existing Code, 5% Writing New Code.
+In particular we estimate that there is 14x as much read time as write time.
+But this estimate is probably only appropriate for application code - the true average varies depending on scenario.
+Per APL, if a language is quick to program in, it may be faster to write small programs from scratch than to read and understand another person's program.
+So the 70/25/5 may turn into something more like 50/20/30 in a scripting context, only a 1.6x read-write factor.
+On the other hand, common library functions may be read many times but only modified or added rarely, giving read/write factors of 100x, 1000x, or more.

 * Do all things without grumbling or complaining (Philippians 2:14)
 * Secure by default: The default level of access should have the least privilege and the most number of checks.
 (OpenBSD)
 * Organize functions by functionality into expressive components. (`Uli Weltersbach <https://reasoncodeexample.com/2016/03/06/a-place-for-everything-and-everything-in-its-place-thoughts-on-organizing-source-code-by-type/>`__)
-* When an interface has multiple possibilities, and other principles conflict or are ambiguous, the behavior should be that which will least surprise most new users.
+* When an interface has multiple possibilities, and other principles conflict or are ambiguous, the behavior should be that which will least surprise most new novice users.
 In particular the behavior is not necessarily the behavior that would be the most easily implemented. (`POLA <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>`__)

-What are these principles useful for?
-Mainly wasting time.
-Practical decisions are are made by judging pros and cons.
+  This principle varies from the original in specifically defining a target audience (new novice users).
+Targeting other audiences such as existing programmers would make the language highly dependent upon the whims of culture, and create a vicious circle of learning ("To understand recursion, you must first understand recursion").
+For contrast, per Matsumoto's `interview <https://www.artima.com/articles/the-philosophy-of-ruby>`__, Ruby was designed for *his* least surprise.
+That means that, in order to feel comfortable with Ruby, one must learn all of Ruby, program a few large programs in Ruby, and then constantly re-read the Ruby manual to refresh what has been forgotten.
+And even then you are not Matsumoto so there may be something that surprises you.
+Focusing on novices means that all an expert has to do is "think like an idiot" and the solution will be at hand.
+The expectations of novices are essentially constant over time, because they depend on human psychology rather than experience.
+This principle is essentially the approach taken in designing the Quorum programming language.
+Every person goes through a short "what is this feature" phase, which novice-friendly syntax will make straightforward, followed by a much longer cycle of routine reading and writing for which the syntax makes no difference.

 Non-principles
 --------------